 Solar eclipses have been viewed as ill omens, which is not surprising given our dependence on the Sun.
 Some ancient civilizations thought a dragon, a demon or some other creature was eating the sun.
 The Chinese would frighten it away with drums and shouting and other noise.

-As seen from Earth, the Moon and Sun appear to be about the same size, otherwise total solar eclipses couldn't occur.
-Although the Sun is about 400 times bigger than the Moon, the Moon is about 400 times closer to us.
+As seen from Earth, the Moon and Sun appear to be about the same size.
+Otherwise total solar eclipses couldn't occur.
+Although the Sun is 400 times bigger than the Moon, the Moon is 400 times closer to us.

 The Moon's orbit is elliptical (shaped like a squashed circle), so the Moon's distance from us varies.
-If it's at its furthest at the time of an eclipse, its disk won't cover the Sun, so there is a ring of sunlight surrounding it.
+If it's at its most distant at the time of an eclipse, its disk won't cover the Sun, so there is a ring of sunlight surrounding it.
 This is an annular eclipse.

-A solar eclipse occurs only during a new moon and then only if the Earth, Moon and Sun are aligned, which doesn't happen every month.
-Earth orbits the Sun in what is called the ecliptic plane - this is also the plane of the Sun's apparent motion through the sky.
-Although the Moon orbits Earth close to the ecliptic, it is slightly tilted to it.
+A solar eclipse occurs only during a new moon, and then only if the Earth, Moon and Sun are aligned.
+This doesn't happen every month.
+Earth orbits the Sun in what is called the ecliptic plane – this is also the plane of the Sun's apparent motion through the sky.
+Although the Moon orbits the Earth close to the ecliptic, it's slightly tilted to it.
 The two points where its orbit crosses the ecliptic are called nodes.
 If a new moon occurs when the Moon is near a node, then everything is lined up for a solar eclipse.

-Since the Moon is small compared to Earth its shadow is narrow.
+Since it's small compared to Earth the Moon's shadow is narrow.
 Any place where the darker part of the shadow (the umbra) falls would have a total eclipse, but within the outer part of the shadow (the penumbra) the eclipse is only partial.

 The irregular landscape of the Moon means that its edge isn't perfectly smooth as it passes in front of the sun.
 It looks as if there are beads of bright sunlight coming through valleys and between mountains.
 They are called Baily's beads in honor of British astronomer Francis Baily who first explained them.
 It also causes the lovely diamond ring effect.